chloé Charody | composer, show creator & arts entrepreneur

 In 2012, Charody wrote the violin caprice ‘The Phoenix’ for Australian violinist Sonja Schebeck that was debuted by Sonja at The Muziekverin in Vienna.
-The work was then turned into a ballet by dancer/choreographer Remi Wortmeyer for The Dutch National Ballet in 2016.
-The work has also gone on to feature in Charody’s circus opera The Carnival and as the third movement in Charody’s concerto for violin, fire and orchestra (of the same title).
+The work was then turned into a ballet by dancer/choreographer Remi Wortmeyer for The Dutch National Ballet’s ‘New Moves’ program in 2016.
+The work has also gone on to feature in Charody’s circus opera The Carnival and as the second movement in Charody’s upcoming concerto for violin, fire and orchestra – ‘Tale of The Firebird’.

-2012 also saw Charody launched her Circus Opera Academy in Sydney and in Berlin to train up a generation of opera singers in this niche medium of which Charody has pioneered.
-In that same year, Charody completed her third ballet opera ‘The Meadows’ and second circus opera ‘The Toybox’ for the students at her circus opera academy.
+2012 also saw Charody launched her Circus Opera Lab in Sydney and in Berlin to train up a generation of opera singers in this niche medium of which Charody has pioneered.
+In that same year, Charody completed her third ballet opera ‘The Meadows’ and second circus opera ‘The Toybox’ for the students at her circus opera lab.

 In 2013 Charody’s album ‘Homage’ was released by MGM and several tracks from that album have been released by ABC Classics including ‘Variations on an Epitaph’ which featured on ABC Classics’ album ‘Music For The Journey Home’.

 In 2017 Charody’s dynamic work for string orchestra titled ‘The Muthaf*** premiered at Les Jardins Musicaux Festival in Switzerland on August 22 by the Vienna-based classical / circus fusion ensemble, ‘The Freestyle Orchestra’.
-Charody has since gone on to write her next concerto specifically for this orchestra featuring acrobatic violinist, Sonja Schebeck titled ‘Tale of The Firebird’.
+Charody has since gone on to write her next concerto specifically for this unique orchestra featuring the acrobatic violin virtuoso Sonja Schebeck titled ‘Tale of The Firebird’.
 This work was met with critical acclaim when it premiered on June 7 2019 at City Recital Hall, Sydney as part of Sydney’s Vivid Festival.
 This work has been created by with the support of The Australian Arts Council.